thomastoumasu/fullstack/Fullstack/notes.md

 docker build -t frontend .
 docker build --target build-stage -t frontend . # to stop at the build stage
-docker run --name frontend --rm -p 5173:80 frontend
+docker run --rm --name frontend -p 5173:80 frontend
-docker run -it --name frontend --rm -p 5173:80 frontend bash
+docker run --rm -it --name frontend -p 5173:80 frontend bash
-docker run --name frontend-dev -it --rm -p 5173:5173 -v "$(pwd):/usr/src/app/" frontend-dev bash
+docker run --rm -it --name frontend-dev -p 5173:5173 -v "$(pwd):/usr/src/app/" frontend-dev bash

-docker run -d -it --name looper ubuntu sh -c 'while true; do date; sleep 1; done'
+docker run -d -it --name looper ubuntu sh -c 'while true; do date; sleep 1; done' # do not forget -it if command reads input from user with read
 docker logs -f looper
 docker attach looper --no-stdin (to exit here, in the attached window, with Ctrl-C, without killing it)
 docker attach looper (to exit here, in the attached window, with Ctrl-P Ctrl-Q, without killing it)

---copy file into running container (or other way), works also if container has stopped docker run -it --name test ubuntu sh touch bla.txt docker cp bla.txt test:usr/src/
+--copy file into running container (or from container to host), works also if container has stopped docker run -it --name test ubuntu sh touch bla.txt docker cp bla.txt test:usr/src/